dshuck/introtogit/readme.md

 	2. Mac OS X
 	3. Linux
 2. Create Github account
+3. Create key pair
-3. Fork this repo
+4. Fork this repo
-4. Clone the new fork
+5. Clone the new fork
-5. Change the copyright at the botttom to your name and blog if you have one
+6. Change the copyright at the botttom to your name and blog if you have one
-6. Commit the change
+7. Commit the change
-7. Work issues as logged in Github issues
+8. Work issues as logged in Github issues
-8. Commit code after each issue is worked
+9. Commit code after each issue is worked
-9. Push commits to Github
+10. Push commits to Github

 ## Copyrights and Licensing